golemfactory/yagna-docs/payments/payments-explained.md

 ### Mid-agreement payments

-To enable such long-running agreements, in the newest yagna and in the Python API, we're introducing the mid-agreement payments mechanism.
+To enable such long-running agreements, in the newest yagna and in its Python API, we're introducing the mid-agreement payments mechanism.

 With this mechanism in place, we're supporting two modes of operation.
 The first one is the already-described above, single payment after the agreement termination and the second involves payments in set, pre-agreed intervals during the course of an agreement.